…by Jonas E. Alexis

 “Trump is puppet of US ‘deep state,’ has no ‘own’ foreign policy – Assad,” Russia Today, April 27, 2017.

-Posted by Jonas E. Alexis on April 28, 2017, With 4937 Reads Filed under Investigations.
+Posted by Jonas E. Alexis on April 28, 2017, With 5064 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.